Page updated Nov 20, 2023

 In Gen 2, promoting changes to production follows the normal Git-based workflow.

 1. Submit a pull request to your main branch.
-Once your team has validated, merge to main.
-This will trigger a build on your main branch and update any frontend or backend resources that you changed.
+Once your team has validated the changes, merge the pull request to main.
+This will initiate a build on your main branch and update any frontend or backend resources that you changed.